absolute-quantum/cats-blender-plugin/README.md

 - Merges the selected armature into the selected base armature.
 - **How to use:**
   - Use "Fix Model" on both armatures
+    - Select the armature you want to fix in the list above the Fix Model button
     - Ignore the "Bones are missing" warning if one of the armatures is incomplete (e.g hair only)
     - If you don't want to use "Fix Model" make sure that the armature follows the CATS bone structure (https://i.imgur.com/F5KEt0M.png)
     - DO NOT delete any main bones by yourself!
 CATS will merge them and deletes all unused bones afterwards